hoverrr/hoverrr/README.md

 - 👋 Hi, I’m @hoverrr
 - 👀 I’m interested in computer science.
-- 🌱 I’m currently doing The Odin Project.
+- 🌱 I’m currently taking on the edX Harvard CS50 course!

 <!---
 hoverrr/hoverrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.